Bringing food into Ireland from outside the EU for your personal use.

 Foods of animal origin are not permitted as personal imports from a third country into the EU except for the following:

-• Meat, milk and their products from the Faroe Islands, Greenland or Iceland, provided the combined weight is less than 10 kg.
+- Meat, milk and their products from the Faroe Islands or Greenland, provided the combined weight is less than 10 kg.

 *Powdered infant milk, infant food, and special foods or special pet feed cannot be sent as a small consignment but can be brought in your luggage.